FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationExportImport.md

 >
 > SecureTransport does not support exporting the server configuration from one Enterprise Cluster (EC) and importing the server configuration into another EC cluster.

-Because <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> copies shared server configuration parameters to every node in a cluster upon import, you only import the shared server configuration once for the whole cluster.
+Because {{< SecureTransport/componentshortname  >}} copies shared server configuration parameters to every node in a cluster upon import, you only import the shared server configuration once for the whole cluster.

 The compressed `export_configuration.zip` file includes the files from the &lt;FILEDRIVEHOME> directory plus XML files that record system the configuration parameters stored in the database (including those set on the *Server Configuration* page and elsewhere in the Administration Tool), the holiday schedule, the local certificates, certificate signing requests, and trusted CAs.